103rd Regiment of Foot (Volunteer Hunters)

-The 103rd Regiment of Foot (Volunteer Hunters) was a British Army regiment formed at Bury St Edmunds in October 1760.
-It took part, alongside the Royal Marines, in the Capture of Belle Île in April 1761 during the Seven Years' War.
-It was then disbanded in England in 1763.
+The 103rd Regiment of Foot (Volunteer Hunters) was a line infantry regiment of British Army raised at Bury St Edmunds in October 1760.
+Thomas Oswald was colonel of the regiment from 1761 to 1763.
+The regiment took part, alongside His Majesty's Marine Forces, in the capture of Belle Île in April 1761 during the Seven Years' War.
+It was then disbanded in England in 1763 upon the conclusion of the war.

-Lieutenant-Colonel Thomas Oswald was its colonel from 1761 to 1763.